rakshaanagendra/Production-RAG-MultiAgent-System/README.md

 │       ├── llmops/
 │       └── deployment/
 │
-├── scripts/
+└── scripts/
-│   └── ingest.py
+    └── ingest.py
-│
-├── requirements.txt
-└── README.md
 ```

 ---

 ## Key Engineering Decisions

-**Why local models only?**
+**Why local models for development, cloud for deployment?**
-The entire system runs on Ollama with no external API calls for generation (except Tavily for web search).
-This was a deliberate constraint — it forces real engineering solutions to small model limitations rather than hiding them behind a frontier model.
+Development used Ollama with local models — this forces real engineering solutions to small model limitations rather than hiding them behind a frontier model.
+Cloud deployment swapped to Groq for reliability and availability without managing GPU infrastructure.

 **Why Qwen2.5:7b as the floor for tool calling?**
 Empirically tested 3B (query stripping), Mistral 7B (hallucinated tool calls), and Qwen2.5:7b (reliable).
 7B is the minimum viable size for consistent tool-calling behaviour on this stack — a real production constraint on cost/latency vs reliability.

 **Why a separate critic model?**
-Using `llama3.1:8b` as the critic and `qwen2.5:7b` as the writer mirrors the production LLM-as-judge pattern — different models selected per role, not a single model doing everything.
-The critic's job is evaluation, not generation, so a different model with stricter instruction-following is the right choice.
+Using a separate model as the critic mirrors the production LLM-as-judge pattern — different models selected per role, not a single model doing everything.
+The critic's job is evaluation, not generation, so a stronger model with stricter instruction-following is the right choice.

 **Why `operator.add` on `agent_log`?**
 Each node appends its own log entry without overwriting prior entries.
 At pipeline end, `agent_log` contains the full decision trace across all three agents — research strategy, writer tone decision, critic grounding verdict — in one field.
 That's observability built into the state schema.

+**Why `merge_dicts` reducer on `node_latencies`?**
+Without an explicit reducer, LangGraph overwrites dict fields on each node update rather than merging. `merge_dicts` mirrors the `operator.add` pattern for lists but applied to dicts — each node adds its own latency key without clobbering the others.

+**Why lazy model loading?**
+`SentenceTransformer` and `CrossEncoder` load ~400–500MB into memory.
+Loading at import time causes OOM on constrained deployment environments.
+Lazy loading defers this until first request, keeping startup memory low.

 ---

-## What's Next (Phase 5)
+## What's Next (Phase 6)

-- FastAPI endpoint wrapping the multi-agent graph
+- MCP server integration wrapping the FastAPI endpoint
-- MLflow experiment tracking — log confidence, grounding, retrieval strategy per run
-- Per-node latency logging
-- Docker containerisation
-- CI/CD via GitHub Actions
-- Cloud deployment (free tier)
+- Domain gate threshold tuning with a retrieval evaluation set
+- LangSmith tracing alongside MLflow
+- Streaming responses via FastAPI `StreamingResponse` + LangGraph `.astream()`
 - Observability dashboard

 ---